aKaReZa75/aKaReZa75/README.md

     ---
     If you have any questions that don't fit into the categories covered in the previous sections, feel free to ask them here.
 This space is dedicated to addressing topics or issues that don't neatly fall into the other areas.
 If possible, I’ll respond with a text answer, but if the question requires more explanation, I'll try to create a dedicated video response for you.

-# Donations
+# 🙌 Donations
 If you find the content helpful and want to show your support, there are several ways you can contribute to keep the projects running.
 Every contribution, big or small, makes a difference and is greatly appreciated.

 - **[Hami Bash](https://hamibash.com/aKaReZa75/ 'حامی من باش')**
     ---
     Support me through the **Hami Bash** platform to help fund future content and projects.
+    It’s an easy process: simply choose the amount you’d like to contribute, and a payment gateway will appear for you to complete the donation using your bank card.
-Your contribution helps me maintain and expand the resources available for learning.
+    Your contribution helps me maintain and expand the resources available for learning, ensuring that I can continue creating valuable content for everyone.

 - **[Coffeete](https://www.coffeete.ir/aKaReZa75/ 'یک قهوه برام بخر')**
     ---
     Buy me a coffee!
 A simple and fun way to show your appreciation.
 Every "coffee" goes towards improving the quality of the content and resources.